Jet with engine, window damage makes emergency landing - Philly

 Passengers did "some pretty amazing things under some pretty difficult circumstances," Thiel said.

-Tracking data from FlightAware.com shows Flight 1380 was heading west over New York's southern tier when it abruptly turned toward Philadelphia.
+Tracking data from FlightAware.com shows Flight 1380 was heading west over New York's southern tier at about 32,200 feet (10 km) traveling 500 mph (800 kph) when it abruptly turned toward Philadelphia.

 Southwest has about 700 planes, all of them 737s, including more than 500 737-700s like the one involved in Tuesday's emergency landing.
 It is the world's largest operator of the 737.
 The Boeing 737 is the best-selling jetliner in the world and has a good safety record.